Azure/iot-edge-v1/bindings/nodejs/devdoc/nodejs_bindings_hld.md

 When the `Module_Create` function is invoked by the gateway, it performs the following actions:

--   Starts a new thread to run the Node JS engine and returns.
+-   If this is the first time that this API is being called, then it starts a new thread to run the Node JS engine and starts up Node JS.

--   When the new thread starts up, it sets up a *libuv* idle handler to be called once the Node JS runtime has been initialized and starts up Node JS.
+-   It then sets up a *libuv* idle handler to be called from Node JS’s event loop.

 -   When the *libuv* idle handler is invoked, it creates an instance of a proxy object for the Message Bus (conforming to the `MessageBus` interface defined above).

--   It then adds an object to V8’s global context that implements the `GatewayModuleHost` interface (defined in the TypeScript snippet above).
+-   If this is the first time that a Node JS module is being loaded, then it adds an object to V8’s global context that implements the `GatewayModuleHost` interface (defined in the TypeScript snippet above).
     This object is identified using the name `gatewayHost`.

 -   The module then proceeds to execute the following piece of JavaScript where the variable `js_main_path` points to the fully qualified path to the root JavaScript file that *default exports* the object that implements the `GatewayModule` interface.
+The `module_id` is an internal identifier used by the Node JS hosting module to distinguish between multiple Node JS modules.

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ js
-    gatewayHost.registerModule(require(js_main_path));
+    gatewayHost.registerModule(require(js_main_path, module_id));
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -   The `registerModule` call results in control shifting back to native code